Filter by topic and date

 The IESG is providing this guidance to align current practice with RFC 5377, RFC 5378, and the resulting IETF Trust Legal Provisions (TLP) (http://trustee.ietf.org/license-info).

 IETF Contributions and IETF Documents often include code components that are intended to be directly processed by a computer.
 Examples of such code components include ABNF definitions, XML Schemas, XML DTDs, XML RelaxNG definitions, tables of values, MIBs, PIBs, ASN.1, and classical programming source code.
 The IETF Trust maintains a list of code component types.
 A link to this list can be found on this web page: http://trustee.ietf.org/license-info.

 In addition to the code component types listed, any text found between the markers <CODE BEGINS> and <CODE ENDS> shall be considered a code component.
 Authors may wish to use these markers as clear delimiters of code components.

 Authors are encouraged to collect code into a separate section or appendix.

 The TLP requires copyright notice in IETF Documents, but not necessarily in each code component within an IETF Document.
 Authors may choose to include a copyright notice as a comment when a significant amount of code is collected together.
 For example, authors may include a copyright notice in a comment as part of an ASN.1 module or a representation of a classical programming language file.
 If IETF Document authors choose to include a code component copyright notice comment, they must follow the guidance in Section 6.d of the TLP.
-Implementors that extract any code component from the IETF Document must include the BSD license text as described in Section 4.e of the TLP.
+Implementors that extract any code component from the IETF Document must include the Revised BSD license text as described in Section 4.e of the TLP.